 Finally, don’t be afraid to ask for help when needed!

-Exercise for Seniors: How to Find A Gym?
+How to Find A Gym for Seniors?

 The Age-Friendly Facilities and Services Locator from AARP and the International Council on Active Aging (ICAA) makes it easy to find a gym that is tailored to seniors’ needs.
 By simply typing in your zip code or choosing the type of facility you are looking for in the drop-down box, selecting your state and city, and clicking the ‘search’ button, you will see a variety of gym options.